 ARRT Guidelines for Coordination and Consultation with Federally-Recognized Tribes

-The ARRT first produced the ARRT Guidelines for Coordination and Consultation with Federally Recognized Tribes in 2014 to help ensure consistancy in our interactions with federally-recognized tribes. .
-The ARRT Coordinators (from U.S Coast Guard, Environmental Protection Agency and Alaska Department of Environmental Conservation) have recently updated this guidance to reflect the new Contingency Planning structure and formation of Area Committees in Alaska.
+The ARRT first produced the ARRT Guidelines for Coordination and Consultation with Federally Recognized Tribes in 2014 to help ensure consistency in our interactions with federally recognized tribes.
+The ARRT Coordinators (from the U.S. Coast Guard, Environmental Protection Agency, and Alaska Department of Environmental Conservation) have recently updated this guidance to reflect the new Contingency Planning structure and formation of Area Committees in Alaska.

 ARRT Member Agency's Tribal Outreach Programs

 Please see this website for information on the EPA's Regional Tribal Operations Committee, the Indian Environmental General Assistance Program, Tribal Consultation procedure, and air quality and solid waste resources.

 Tribal and Small Community Emergency Response Planning and Preparedness Resources:

 - EPA Region 10 "Guidance for Preparing Tribal Emergency Response Plans"